learner1unknown/odin-recipes/README.md

 # odin-recipes
 Project: Recipes under the Odin Project

-A basic website made using html abd css.
+A basic website made using html and css.
 This website shows three recipes that are staple to any australian diet and are true australian icons.
 That is beef pie, chips and fairy bread.
 You will be amazed at how delicious these recipes are!